l2hyunwoo/metro/docs/injection-types.md

 }
 ```

-### Implementation notes
+??? note "Implementation Notes"

     - This is fairly different from kotlin-inject’s typealias approach.
 This is necessary because Metro doesn’t use higher order function types or typealiases as qualifiers.
     - Since the compose-compiler's IR transformer may run _before_ Metro's, we check for this during implementation body generation and look up the transformed target composable function as needed.